ultimate271/notes/sanderson/elantris/elantris02.03.sanderson.md

 [Author]: # {sanderson}

 # CHAPTER 3
+_Relevent Places_
+_Arelon: The main place outside Elantris we have been talking about so far_
+_Kae: A city in Arelon_

+_Relevent People(all new players)_
+_Hrathen: High Priest of Herethi religion from Fjordell_
+_Fjon: Former Arteth of Arelon_
+_Wyrn: The highest priest (head pope) of Holy Jaddeth_
+_Dilaf: Newly appointed Arteth of Arelon; An Arelish man (which may become relevent)_

+_Relevent Proper Names_
+_Holy Jaddeth of the Derethi religon_
+_Dathreki Mountains: New landscape that may or may not be relevent_ _Fjordell Empire: A newly introduced empire, I assume spearheading the Derethi religion_
+_Arteth: Lesser Priest_
+_Odiv/Hroden: Servent/Master_

+## Hrathen arrives at the chapel of Arelon to take control of the situation
 None of Arelon’s people greeted their savior when he arrived.
 It was an affront, of course, but not an unexpected one.
 The people of Arelon—especially those living near the infamous city of Elantris—were known for their godless,